 14. Make reflection a habit.

 What’s happening?
 What’s going well?
 What do you want?
 Bring reflection into your life daily.
-If you already practice mindfulness or mediation this might just be an extension of that, but if you don't start in manageable steps.
+If you already practice mindfulness or meditation this might just be an extension of that, but if you don't start in manageable steps.
 Spend 5 minutes on your commute to work considering what you want your day to be like.
 For five minutes on the way home reflect on how your actual day compared.
 Evolve this to include any questions or topics that matter to you.

 15. Ask for help.

 You can’t do everything alone.
 And frankly, even if you could, should you?
-No. Delegation, outsourcing and tapping experts are all things for a reason.
+No. Delegation, outsourcing, and tapping experts are all things for a reason.
 Group problem-solving can be key because problem solvers revel in different perspectives and constantly want to consider things from a new vantage point.
 It’s no wonder that they solicit other ideas.
 Enlist a trusted colleague or mentor, hire a coach or talk with a loyal and non-judgmental friend.
-A spouse and best friend is great, but the key here is to find someone who will offer you an unbiased and completely open-minded outlet or perspective.
+A spouse and best friend are great, but the key here is to find someone who will offer you an unbiased and completely open-minded outlet or perspective.